Step-by-Step Internal Audit Checklist

 • What evidence does the audit team need to complete audit testing procedures?

 There are four ways to test controls as part of an audit.
 These methods must often be combined to fully and completely test a control.
-These four methods are as follows:
+These four methods are:

 • Inquiry, or asking how the control is performed